Feel your specs dominate your face? Try these makeup tips for girls who wear glasses!

 By Diane Small

-Nerd chic is definitely still a thing, which may be why we ‘optically challenged’ are choosing to wear glasses over contacts more often – in fact, I know some people who even choose to wear glasses even though they don’t need them!
+Nerd chic is definitely still a thing.
+And that may be why we ‘optically challenged’ are choosing to wear glasses over contacts more often.
+In fact, I know some people who even choose to wear glasses even though they don’t need them!

 The answer is: it really depends on your glasses.
 Overall, you should know that your specs, no matter what their style, will always draw attention up to your eyes and cheekbones.
 Makeup can either emphasise the effect of the glasses, or contrast it, depending on the look you prefer.
-The biggest makeup mistake you make if you wear glasses is probably wearing no makeup at all.
+The biggest makeup mistake you make if you wear glasses?
+It’s probably wearing no makeup at all!

 When it comes to eyeshadow, more neutral or lighter colours work better with glasses, as darker shades with only make dark undertones around the eyes look worse.
 A nice highlighter on your brow bone plus a shimmery accent in the middle of the lid will brighten and open your eyes.